-This course is designed for all teachers of A level Music, including those who have recently moved from GCSE to A level Music teaching.
-The course will explore a range of teaching approaches, techniques and strategies to improve attainment for successful outcomes in Listening and Appraising.
+This course is designed for all teachers of A level Music looking to raise student attainment levels in the Listening and Appraising examinations.
+The course, for teachers of all examination boards, provides a range of teaching approaches, techniques and strategies to improve attainment for successful outcomes across the student ability range.

 You will explore a range of teaching methods that emphasise the connections between listening, analysis and harmony work; allowing students to develop both the skills and knowledge required to respond successfully to exam questions on musical style, prescribed works and wider repertoire.
 Resources, alongside practical work on the day, will help you to quickly and effectively incorporate these methods into your own teaching.